Masquerade-Circus/mongoose-history-plugin/README.md

 import mongoose from 'mongoose';
 import MongooseHistoryPlugin from 'mongoose-history-plugin';

+mongoose.connect('mongodb://localhost/Default');

 // Default options
 let options = {
     userCollection: 'users', // Colletcion to ref when you pass an user id
     ignore: [], // List of fields to ignore when compare changes
     noDiffSave: false, // If true save event even if there are no changes
     noEventSave: true, // If false save only when __history property is passed
-    modelName: '__histories' // Name of the collection for the histories };
+    modelName: '__histories', // Name of the collection for the histories
+    mongoose: mongoose // A mongoose instance
+};

 // Add the plugin to the schema with default options